LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 In this section we define the conceptual architecture which is completely technology agnostic and focuses on the key relationships that we need to build a good platform for this use case.

-We do this by defining **components** which can be viewed as entities that perform work.
+We do this by defining **components** which can be viewed as abstract entities.
 We do not care about what exactly these entities are, we only care about the properties they need to exhibit in order for the platform to achieve its goal.

 Then tech selection boils down to selecting the tools that satisfy the definitions of our components, because then they satisfy the inferred relationships which compose the platform.
 The data platform is thus an instantiation of the conceptual architecture via the instances of the components that are given by concrete technologies.

-We will implictly assume that components themselves do not fail but that communication between them can.
-In reality we try to realize this property of components by using distributed solutions that provide scaling and fault tolerance.

 # Major Design decision